Work-related stress is taking its toll on organizations across the country, placing a burden on employers to do more to care for their employees.

 - Wellness programs have been shown to increase employee engagement, job satisfaction, and loyalty toward the organization.

 Workers with access to wellness programs are less stressed

 When employees have access to wellness programs and perks, they feel less stress in the workplace.

-The survey also asked employees what extra perk they’d like if their employer could only offer one.
-While 33% said they wanted a higher salary, 14% wanted more flexibility, 13% more time off and wellness days, and 12% wanted additional employee benefits.
+The 2021 survey also asked employees what extra perk they’d like if their employer could only offer one.
+While 33% said they wanted a higher salary, 14% wanted more flexibility, 13% wanted more time off and wellness days, and 12% wanted additional employee benefits.

 Employees want wellness programs and perks, but do they help employees feel less stressed?

-Sources of employee stress
+Sources of stress for employees

 Potential causes of workplace stress include: